hapax/hapax.github.io/_posts/2019-07-28-imaginary-time.md

 The $\cdots$ mean that, as we move away from the horizon, the resemblance between the black hole and flat space breaks down.
-Although the black hole looks just like a hot lump of coal at the horizon, for an observer far away, spacetime curvature chances the observed distribution of radiations.
+Although the black hole looks just like a hot lump of coal at the horizon, for an observer far away, spacetime curvature changes the observed distribution of radiation.
 These alterations are called *greybody factors*.
-We won't discuss these any further here, and continue to focus on the near-horizon region where the analogy to Rindler space is good.
+We won't discuss them any further here, and continue to focus on the near-horizon region where the analogy to Rindler space is good.

 ---